nattaponGolf123/mega-store-backend/README.md

 Instructions on how to set up, run the project, and test the API endpoints are provided in the documentation.

 ## Contributions
 Feel free to fork this repository, submit issues, and send pull requests to enhance the functionalities or to propose improvements.
-Your contributions are highly appreciated!
+Your contributions are highly appreciated!!